-Mollycoddle (one unhyphenated word) was once primarily a noun meaning (1) a person, especially a male, who is coddled, and (2) an effeminate man.
-The word is English in origin.
+Mollycoddle (one unhyphenated word) was once primarily a noun referring to (1) a person, especially a male, who is coddled, or (2) an effeminate man.
+The word is British in origin.
 It came about in the early 19th century as a derogatory term for an effeminate man.
 In modern usage, however, those old connotations are largely lost, and the word usually functions as a verb meaning to be overprotective or overindulgent toward.

 Examples